PhilipMcGaw/Test-in-a-Box/docs/HELLO-WORLD.md

 ```

 It proves that Blockly generates a runnable procedure, the runner executes it
 and CSV output is written.
+Runs also produce a manifest and Markdown summary;
-The planned progress display and Markdown summary
+the richer progress display and estimated-finish-time experience remain v0.1
-are not yet complete.
+completion work.

 ## PSU-only real-hardware example